Welcome to today's edition of the Rush 24-7 podcast.

 In fact, this is from the Washington Times.

-IRS revokes conservative groups' tax exempt status over get ready for it, anti-Clinton statements.
+IRS revokes conservative groups' tax-exempt status over, get ready for it, anti-Clinton statements.

-No, President Pantsuits, you can't say anything nasty about her.
+Oh, no, President Pantsuits, you can't say anything nasty about her.

-According to a USA Today report, the Patrick Henry Center for Individual Liberty, which is based in Manassas, Virginia, has shown a pattern of deliberate and consistent intervention in political campaigns and made repeated statements supporting or opposing various candidates by expressing its opinion of the respective candidates'character and responsibility.
+The Patrick Henry Center for Individual Liberty, which is based in Manassas, Virginia, has shown a pattern of deliberate and consistent intervention in political campaigns and made repeated statements supporting or opposing various candidates by expressing its opinion of the respective candidates' character and qualifications according to a written determination released by the IRS on Friday.

 The IRS said the center acted as an action organization, publishing alerts on its website for comms written by its president, former FBI agent, Gary Aldrich.

-This is that's from the Washington Free Beacon.
+That's from the Washington Free Beacon.

 So now they're shutting them down.